Preparing for your hospital visit

 One or two working days before your procedure, we will call you for a pre-operative screening consultation.
 This is your opportunity to ask questions about your procedure, and we will provide you with your arrival time, fasting instructions and review your medical history with you.
 We will also advise you of an estimate of any fees payable, and send you an informed financial consent form via email.

 Your hospital admission process will begin when you book your procedure at your surgeon’s rooms.
-Your surgeon will give you a booklet with an Admission Form and Health Assessment Form, and complete a separate Consent Form with you.
+Your surgeon will give you a Charlestown Private Hospital patient booklet which includes an Admission Form and Health Assessment Form.
+Your surgeon will also complete a separate Patient Consent Form with you.

-You can download a copy of our Patient Information booklet here.
+You can also download a copy of our Patient Information booklet here.

 Please read through the information below to properly prepare for your surgery.